BACK

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The current median DOM in Oregon is 22 days.
-This means Oregon homes sell in about three weeks on average after being listed.
+The current median DOM in Oregon is 55 days in November 2025.
+This means Oregon homes sell after almost two months on average after being listed.
 This relatively low DOM indicates a competitive seller’s market in Oregon currently.

 New Supply Statistics